 Then second, came the memories.
 I thought of my mother and me, and my memories of us when I was a little boy.
-I thought of my first snow-covered Christmas when I was 5 years old.
-I thought of my first fight when I was 12.
+I thought of my first snow-covered Christmas when I was 5 years old, and of my first fight when I was 12.
 I thought of my first kiss at summer camp when I was 13.
 I thought of my travels to Asia and of living abroad in East Africa.
 I thought of the Army.
 Many memories flooded my mind.